Updated: November 27, 2024

 Yes, you will be required to pay taxes both at the time of purchase and on an annual basis.
 Taxes that you will need to pay at the time of purchase include Property Purchase Tax (IMT) and Stamp Duty.
 Following this, you will need to pay Municipal Property Tax (IMI) and potentially Portuguese Wealth Tax (AIMI), if your property is valued above €600,000.

-What financing options are available for buying a house in Lisbon?
+What financing options are available for purchasing a house in Lisbon?

 There are more than fifteen banks offering mortgages to foreigners in Portugal, including BCP Millennium, Bankinter, Santander, and Banco CTT.